What is Young Calvinists?

 Where did Young Calvinists come from?

 The name “Young Calvinists” has some history behind it.
 Young Calvinists was originally the title of a youth periodical that Herman Hoeksema edited in early nineteen hundreds.
 That periodical was dedicated to the spiritual growth of the youth of the church.
-Following our namesake, Young Calvinists seeks to build up Protestant Reformed young people in their faith and friendships with one another.
+Following our namesake, Young Calvinists seeks to build up Protestant Reformed young people and young adults in their faith and friendships with one another.